 Site-wide perimeter access control for Django projects.

-This package now requires Python3 and Django 1.11 or above.
-For previous versions please refer to the Python2 branch.
+This package now requires Python 3.7+ and Django 2.2+.
+For previous versions please refer to the relevant branch.

 Perimeter is a Django app that provides middleware that allows you to ‘secure the perimeter’ of your django site outside of any existing auth process that you have.

 Most django sites have some kind of user registration and security model - a login process, decorators to secure certain URLs, user accounts - everything that comes with django.contrib.auth and associated apps (django-registration).